 He settled the matter with notarised testimony.
 The incident led to Maurice Greene's leaving the Academy and the fall of Bononcini in London as Handel's star arose.
 The madrigal is available from Ancient Groove Music.

 Lotti died of dropsy (oedema) on 5th January 1740.
 Records of the Procuratoria di San Marco show that on 3rd January, he was repaid 143 ducats for expenses relating to music at Christmas; on 9th January, letters were sent to the ambassadors of other city states, announcing the vacancy following his death.
 He was buried in the church of S. Geminiano, which stood at the west end of Piazza S. Marco, but was demolished by Napoleon in 1807 to complete the Piazza's arcade.
 It is thought that his tomb was removed to another location, but its whereabouts are unknown.
-An obvious candidate for the tomb's location would be Venice's island cemetary of San Michele, but there is no record of the tomb there.
 There are a number of manuscripts of his Missa pro defunctis in Venice which state: si canta ogni anno nel Mese di dicembre il giorno del suo anniversario in S. Giminiano – “to be sung every year in the mass on the day of his anniversary in December in S. Geminiano”.
 In February 1740, The Pallade Veneta reported that solemn funeral services for Lotti were held at S. Salvatore.
 The confused date of December may relate to the anniversary of the first performance of the mass, for two brothers of the Priuli family of Venetian nobility.

 Lotti's music is characterised by a use of suspensions, chromaticism, discords and modulation.
 He is also a keen exponent of word painting, with words such as descendit and ascendit often sung to descending or ascending scales respectively.
-In several of his psalm settings, the text “sicut erat in principio” (as it was in the beginning) is set to the same music as that at the start of the work.
 He writes with great care for voices, and is also highly technical, writing complex canons and fugues.
 His music had a great influence on his contemporaries.
-Manuscripts of Lotti's music survive in Handel's hand, and a growing catalogue of 'borrowing' from Lotti has been identified in Handel's work.
+Manuscripts of Lotti's music survive in Handel's hand, and a growing catalogue of 'borrowing' from Lotti has been identified in Handel's choral work.
 The libretto of Handel's opera Ottone is based on that of Lotti's Teofane, and some have suggested that the similarity does not end with the book.

 Handel's Giove in Argo also uses the same libretto as Lotti's, with some modification.
 J.S.
 Bach's own library held a copy of Lotti's Missa Sapientiae, and it is thought by some that this may have informed his own B minor Mass.
 Lotti met both Handel and Bach.
-Of the 24 operas that Lotti wrote, only 8 survive complete: Alessandro Severo, Ascanio, Costantino, Foca superbo, Giove in Argo, Polidoro, Porsenna and Teofane.
+Of the 23 operas that Lotti wrote, only 7 survive complete: Alessandro Severo, Ascanio, Costantino, Foca superbo, Giove in Argo, Polidoro and Teofane.
 Arias and excerpts from another nine are also extant, and seven are thought to be utterly lost, though a great many arias survive in collections, and they have yet to be linked to particular opera.
-Of his 8 oratorios, only 2 are thought to survive: Il voto crudele and L’umiltà coronata in Esther.
+Of his 10 (or more) oratorios, only 2 are thought to survive complete: Il voto crudele and L’umiltà coronata in Esther.

 Ancient Groove is proud to announce a major new series of the sacred choral music of Antonio Lotti.
+And free scores of his surviving operas.
 Also a growing list of secular music, including madrigals, opera arias and instrumental sinfonias.